soarsmu/Revisiting_Neuron_Coverage/Comparison of Attack Images/README.md

    python criteria.py  -dataset svhn  -model svhn_second
    ```

-   The results will be stored in 'compare_result.txt'.
+   The results will be stored in './table_2/dataset/model/compare_result.txt'.